Study contradicts the idea that cell phones are harmful to memory – News

-A study carried out by researchers at UCL (University College London) and published in the Journal of Experimental Psychology showed that the use of digital devices, such as cell phones, can help improve individuals’ memory skills, rather than making them “lazy”. or “forgotten”.
+A study carried out by researchers at UCL (University College London) and published in the Journal of Experimental Psychology demonstrated that the use of digital devices, such as cell phones, can help improve individuals’ memory skills, rather than making them “lazy”. ” or “forgotten”.

 “We wanted to explore how storing information on a digital device could influence memory abilities,” said senior author Sam Gilbert in a statement.

-Research has found that devices help people store and remember meaningful information, thereby freeing up “space” in the brain for them to remember details that were previously considered less important.
+Research has found that devices help people store and remember meaningful information.
+Thus, they free up “space” in the brain to remember details that were previously considered less important.

 “We found that when people were able to use an external memory, the device helped them remember the information they had saved on it.
 This was not surprising, but we also found that the device improved people’s memory for unsaved information,” added Gilbert.